-When a markup has been placed, a comment icon () will appear next to it in the view and a blank text window will open in the Active Comments pane, ready for your comment note.
-Type your comment, then click the button beneath.
-The comment will be committed, appearing in the pane.
-Back in the document view, the comment icon will become linked to the markup by a reference line.
+When a markup has been placed, a comment icon () will appear next to it in the view and a blank text window will open in the Comments pane, ready for your comment note.
+After completing the note, click the button to submit the comment.

-Hover over a comment icon () to access a pop-up with information showing the original comment that started the thread, the date and time on which that first comment was made, and an indicator of how many comments are currently in the thread.
+Hover over a comment icon () to access a pop-up with information showing the original comment and author that started the thread.

-Comments applied in the Web Review interface become available in Altium NEXUS, and vice-versa, and all changes to comments are reflected in both spaces.
+Comments applied in the Web Review interface become available in Altium Designer, and vice-versa, and all changes to comments are reflected in both spaces.

-Any comments made through the Web Review interface will appear directly in Altium NEXUS.
+Any comments made through the Web Review interface will appear directly in Altium Designer.